 Eliot Meets the Sexiest Creature in Fillory

 After finding another copy of Fillory and Further, Eliot goes hunting to try and find the White Lady (whom we met last season) in order to get a wish granted.
 Tick is with him and he reveals that fairies have infested their castle.
 As he hunts for the magical creature, he instead comes across a mysterious figure who compliments him on his fine thighs and asks for some praise in return.
 Cautiously the high king says that the creature has an incredibly fine voice and in fact sounds super sexy.
 The being reveals himself to be the Great Cock of the Darkling Woods, the sexiest creature in Fillory and brother to the White Lady (he’s part peacock FYI).
 The two have a chat with tea magically appearing as well as a chandelier because what’s the point if the aesthetics are crap?
 Eliot then dives into his fairy problem and hopes that he could have one wish granted.
 The Great Cock though explains that’s not his thing and that people always get screwed by their wishes.
-Instead he declares that he’s going to give him an epic quest that will solve a greater problem, their lack of magic.
+Instead, he declares that he’s going to give him an epic quest that will solve a greater problem, their lack of magic.
 He explains further that Eliot’s going to need the help of all of his friends to succeed because they are all parts of a whole.
 They must find the book with no author in a public library in the shire of Chester in New Jersey.
 The high king rushes back to the castle to consult with Abigail about bunnies and she confirms through her attendant that the animals are able to easily travel in between worlds as messengers.
 Eliot then sends one to Q in Brakebills with the message, “Need help, love Eliot.”

 Julia and Quentin head to the library in Jersey where she’s located the book the Tale of the Seven Keys with no author.
 Only the first page has text and the rest are all blank.
 Q of course geeks out that they are on a real quest.
 They send bunnies back to Fillory with the message that they are a go for the epic quest and that they are searching for keys which may unlock magic.
-The duo also believe that the first key is in Fillory.
-Unfortunately it’s on an island that isn’t quite friendly and of course difficult to get to.
-Fen jumps in though and know exactly the boat the they need to take for the journey.
+The duo also believes that the first key is in Fillory.
+Unfortunately, it’s on an island that isn’t quite friendly and of course difficult to get to.
+Fen jumps in though and know exactly the boat they need to take for the journey.

 Alice Makes a Bloody Deal